 Strategic

-A strategic, or growth, business plan is a big-picture, long-term look at your business.
+A strategic, or growth, business plan is a bigger picture, more-long-term look at your business.
 As such, the forecasts tend to look further into the future, and growth and revenue goals may be higher.
-Essentially, you want to use all the sections you would in a normal business plan and build upon each:
+Essentially, you want to use all the sections you would in a normal business plan and build upon each.

 - Executive summary